neongreen/artyom.me/index.html.md

   * [10 questions about Haskell: a shitpost](/haskell-10)
   * [Making a CTF task in Haskell](/haskell-ctf)
   * [Some common and annoying mistakes in Haddocks](/haddock-mistakes)

+# Stuff that is sort of related to psychology

+  * [Lack of empathy disguised as naive consequentialism](/empathy-consequentialism) – a small post about how you might be fucking up relationships with people while thinking it's perfectly justified

+# Stuff that is sort of related to linguistics

+  * [Polysemy in programming languages](/polysemy) – a post about ambiguity and whether it's good or bad

 # Racket